bookdash/bookdash-books/hippo-wants-to-dance/en/index.md

 ![Hippo sits down dejectedly.
 Grasshopper stands nearby.]({{ page.images-folder }}/09.jpg)

 Hippo is sad.

-She is too sad to dance.She sits on a rock and cries.
+She is too sad to dance.

+She sits on a rock and cries.
 The tears roll down her cheeks and fall on the ground.

 ![As Hippo's tears fall, Grasshopper dances.]({{ page.images-folder }}/10.jpg)